 Five ingredients, that’s all you need!

-- Ripe mangoes.
 Personally, I like honey mango the best for this recipe.
-It’s sweet and creamy and has no fibres in the flesh (Usually you don’t need to add any extra sugar to the dish).
-You can of course use other varieties which are in season.
-If you want to learn how to peel and cut mango neatly, please refer to this link which I found helpful.
+It’s sweet, creamy and has no fibres in the flesh.
+Usually I don’t add any extra sugar to this dish when using honey mango.
+However, please feel free to use other varieties which are in season (Here is a video on how to peel and cut mango neatly if you’re interested).

 I love serving mango sago as dessert after a hearty meal since it’s so light and refreshing.
 Hope you are inspired by my post to make it in your own kitchen.